mbret/dash-hue-light-control/README.md

 Note that you will probably need to run this as sudo as well because of PcapSession

+## Note about dash button
+Due to how the button is designed there is a noticeable timeout between a press and its action.
+I cannot do anything about that.
+This is a 2€ connected button after all.

 ## Next updates
 - control the color/intensity/whatever